MegaMek/megamek/megamek/docs/scenario-readme.txt

 # path is specified relative to the scenario file
 # This is one way to set victory conditions
 GameOptionsFile=Example_options.xml

+19. Camo options
+# Set a camo for the player
+# Replace Category and File with the appropriate names
+Camo_Faction=Category,File
+# Set a unit specific individual camo
+# Again, replace Category and File with the appropriate names
+Unit_WacosRangers_1_Camo=Category,File
 # Destroy the enemy!